SouravPal95/google-merchant-api/README.md

 ListProducts
 Products
 ```
-At first, a get request to the `Authorize` resource is made to acquire access and refresh tokens along with other credentials in JSON format.
-For every other request to the remaining two resources, this credential is be passed on in the header.
-A postman collection has been included in the repository named `google content api.postman_collection.json`
+At first, a `GET` request to the `Authorize` resource is made to initiate OAuth2.0 and acquire access and refresh tokens which are programmatically stored in a sql/nosql database.
+A postman collection has been included in the repository named `google content api.postman_collection.json`.